bqror: An R package for Bayesian Quantile Regression in Ordinal Models: Applications

-The results (See Footnote~\ref{Footnote2}) from the MCMC draws are summarized below.
-In the summary, we report the posterior mean, posterior standard deviation, and the 95\% posterior credible interval of the parameters ($\beta_{p}, \sigma_{p}$).
+The results (See Footnote 1) from the MCMC draws are summarized above, where we report the posterior mean, posterior standard deviation, 95\% posterior credible interval, and the inefficiency factor of the parameters (\(\beta_{p}, \sigma_{p}\)).
 Additionally, the summary displays the logarithm of marginal likelihood and the DIC.
-Figure~\ref{fig:trace plots OR2} presents the trace plots of the MCMC draws, which can be obtained using codes similar to those presented in the simulation studies.
+Figure \ref{fig:TaxTracePlot-tab-static} presents the trace plots of the Gibbs draws, which can be generated by loading the \CRANpkg{bayesplot} package and using the codes below.